 Mike Loebl - Mike began fly fishing at the age of 7 in his home state of Michigan, where he would later start his career in the industry at a fly shop in Northville.
 Fast forward to the present and Mike has been with MRO for the better part of the past two decades.
-Not only is Mike a certified FFF casting instructor, but he is also well versed in both spey casting and Czech nymphing.
-As a guide, Mike loves to teach people new techniques and help improve upon what they already know.
-When not fishing, Mike can be found spending time with his wife Alice Owsley (also a fly fishing guide in the area) and their two dogs Domino and Norman.
+Mike has been instructing both single hand and two handed fly casting throughout his time at MRO.
+He spends an excessive amount of time on the water trying new techniques and refining his approach to the river.
+As a guide, Mike loves to help his anglers hone their skills and teach folks how to be more effective fly fishers.
+When not fishing, Mike can be found spending time with his wife Alice Owsley (also a fly fishing guide in the area) and their dog Norman.

 Jake Schilling - At age 21 Jake moved to West Yellowstone from Missoula in May 2012.
 That first summer he spent two months living in a tent, before moving into a 1971 Lark camper until October.
 After three years of part-time guiding, Jake moved into a full time guide job with MRO.
 During the winter he spends his time spey casting, midge fishing, steelhead fishing, and cross-country skiing while off work.
 Jake’s laid-back attitude and patience is unmatched, he loves taking the day slow; walking the boat and always having one more fly to try before moving on.